Elimination Chamber (2022): Pre-show

 During the Elimination Chamber Kickoff pre-show, Rey Mysterio (accompanied by Dominik Mysterio) faced The Miz.
 During the match, Miz retrieved a chair, however, Rey performed a Crossbody on Miz.
 As Miz tried to use the chair again, Dominik thwarted Miz, however, Miz feigned getting attacked by Dominik.
 This resulted in the referee ejecting Dominik from ringside.
 In the end, Rey rolled up Miz to win the match.
-Following the match, Rey and Dominik performed double 619's on Miz.
+Following the match, Rey and Dominik performed double 619s on Miz.

 Preliminary matches

-The actual pay-per-view opened with Roman Reigns (accompanied by Paul Heyman) defending the Universal Championship against Goldberg.
-Reigns cut a quick promo stating that the Kingdom of Saudi Arabia must acknowledge Reigns before Goldberg made his entrance.
-At the start of the match, Reigns threw Goldberg out of the ring.
-The two fought at ringside where Goldberg threw Reigns into the barricade.
-Back in the ring, Goldberg performed a Spear on Reigns.
-As Goldberg attempted a Jackhammer, Reigns countered into a Uranage for a nearfall.
-Reigns performed a Superman Punch on Goldberg.
-As Reigns attempted a Spear, Goldberg countered into a Spear of his own.
-Goldberg attempted another Jackhammer, however, Reigns countered into the guillotine submission hold on Goldberg, who passed out, thus Reigns retained the title.
+The actual pay-per-view opened with Roman Reigns (accompanied by Paul Heyman) defending the WWE Universal Championship against Goldberg in their long-awaited match since 2020 for WrestleMania 36.
+Reigns cut a quick promo, stating that the Kingdom of Saudi Arabia must acknowledge him before Goldberg made his entrance.
+At the start of the match, Goldberg pushed back Reigns during a force grapple duel, but Reigns countered with a knee strike on the stomach and punches on the head, taking Goldberg out of the ring.
+The two fought at ringside where Goldberg, after some crashes of his head on an announce table by Reigns, gave him the knee strike on the stomach back, a throw into the barricade, and elbow strikes on the head.
+Back to the ring, Goldberg performed a Spear on Reigns.
+As Goldberg attempted a Jackhammer, Reigns reversed it into an Uranage for a nearfall.
+Then, Reigns performed a Superman Punch on Goldberg.
+As Reigns attempted a Spear, Goldberg reversed it into a second Spear in the middle of the air.
+As Goldberg attempted a Jackhammer again, Reigns reversed it again into a Guillotine Submission Hold.
+After some crashes of Reigns' body into a corner, Goldberg finally passed out and Reigns retained the WWE Universal Championship.

 Next, the women's Elimination Chamber match was contested where the winner would earn a Raw Women's Championship match at WrestleMania 38.
 Liv Morgan and Nikki A.S.H. started the match.
 The third entrant was Doudrop followed by Rhea Ripley.
 Ripley went after Nikki where both climbed the Chamber wall and fell onto Morgan.
 Ripley performed a Riptide on Nikki to eliminate her.
 The fifth entrant was Alexa Bliss.
 Morgan performed a Sitout Powerbomb on Doudrop to eliminate her.
 The last entrant was Bianca Belair, who earned the opportunity to enter last by winning a gauntlet match on the preceding episode of Raw.
 Belair and Ripley performed double vertical Suplexes on Morgan and Bliss, respectively.
 Bliss performed Twisted Bliss on Morgan to eliminate her.
 Belair performed a Kiss Of Death on Ripley to eliminate her.
 In the end, Belair performed a Kiss of Death on Bliss to win the match and earn a Raw Women's Championship match at WrestleMania 38.